Paddy Straw mushroom summary

 5. Paddy straw mushrooms help in managing diabetes

-Polysaccharides, β-glucans, lectins, lactones, terpenoids, alkaloids, sterols and phenolics found in paddy straw mushroom restore pancreatic cell function to increase insulin input thus reduce blood glucose levels and improve glucose tolerance (9).
+Polysaccharides, β-glucans, lectins, lactones, terpenoids, alkaloids, sterols, and phenolics found in paddy straw mushrooms restore pancreatic cell function to increase insulin input thus reduce blood glucose levels and improve glucose tolerance (9).

 6. Immunomodulatory properties of paddy straw mushrooms